Consultation on the Fitness Check for the Construction Sector Published on: 29/03/2016, Last update: 21/04/2017

 Three sets of questions have been elaborated in order to gather the most relevant information from various stakeholders.

-Results of this consultation will be published soon.
+Results of this consultation are available below.